wttech/gradle-aem-multi/README.md

 * To see more descriptive details about errors, you could use `-i`, `--stacktrace`, `--debug` options.
 * To skip tests or any other task by name use `-x test`

+## Running tests in IntelliJ

+Certain unit tests may depend on the results of running gradle tasks.
+One such example is the testing of OSGi Services using [OSGi Mocks](https://sling.apache.org/documentation/development/osgi-mock.html) where in order to run a test, the SCR metadata must be available for a class.
+Running a test like this in IntelliJ results in errors because the IDE is not aware of the Bundle plugin.

+This can be worked around by configuring IntelliJ to delegate test execution to Gradle.
+In order to set this up, go to _Settings > Build, Execution, Deployment > Gradle > Runner_ and set your IDE to delegate IDE build/run actions to Gradle.
+Alternatively, you can use a dropdown menu to use a specific runner or to decide on a test-by-test basis.

 ## Attaching debugger

 1. Execute build with options `-Dorg.gradle.debug=true --no-daemon`, it will suspend,